dimkauzh/fusion-engine-old/README.md

 ## Installation

-Make sure you have these libraries installed: (Coming soon, we are still choosing libraries!)
-To get this into your project, you just get this repository into your directory by running these command:
+Make sure you have these libraries installed: GLFW and GLAD To get this into your project, you just get this repository into your directory by running these command: